michaelgruczel/blog/_posts/2025-11-28-example-mcp-server-with-vector-search.markdown

 exposes usable MCP endpoints.
 The MCP inspector works nicely for that, this way we can call the MCP server endpoints without the overhead of a LLM.

-Check https://modelcontextprotocol.io/docs/tools/inspector for more details and ensure that
+Check [mcp inspector](https://modelcontextprotocol.io/docs/tools/inspector) for more details and ensure that

 ```
 npx @modelcontextprotocol/inspector
 ```

 works.
-You might need to install npx, see https://docs.npmjs.com/cli/v8/commands/npx.
+You might need to install npx, see [npx](https://docs.npmjs.com/cli/v8/commands/npx).

 ## Let's get started